monikase/AI_Ethics/Fairness_Intervention_Playbook/2_PPFT.md

 ### 2.3 Distribution Transformation Methods

-Distribution transformation techniques modify the **feature space of the dataset** in order to reduce correlations between protected attributes and other variables.
+- Distribution transformation techniques modify the **feature space of the dataset** in order to reduce correlations between protected attributes and other variables.
-Unlike reweighting or sampling, these methods **change feature values or representations** to prevent models from learning discriminatory patterns.
+- These methods **change feature values or representations** to prevent models from learning discriminatory patterns.
-They are especially useful when fairness issues come from **proxy discrimination**, where some features indirectly reveal protected attributes.
+- They are especially useful when fairness issues come from **proxy discrimination**, where some features indirectly reveal protected attributes.

 ---